 Crosslinguistically, do certain semantic concepts tend to exhibit greater lexical flexibility than others?
 If so, does this variation correspond to degree of inherent topicality?
 To grammatical role?
 To information status?

-In languages with flexible roots, stems, or wordforms, does the choice of lexical category depend on its information status (given vs. new, backgrounded vs. foregrounded)?
+In languages with flexible roots, stems, or wordforms, does the choice of lexical category depend on its information status (given vs. new, backgrounded vs. foregrounded (topic vs focus?))?
 Its inherent topicality?
 Its affectedness?
 Its grammatical role?

 Does lexical flexibility correlate with word order flexibility?
 In languages with both flexible word order and flexible lexemes, is there a correlation between choice of lexical category and choice of word order?